cwarwicker/quick-dev/README.md

 qd config
 ```

+(Note: There are some preset configurations which you can choose from instead of rolling your own.
+To select one of these add the `-p` or `--preset` flag.
+E.g. `qd config --preset`)

 This will bring up a series of menus to choose the project type, image, etc... as well as any other services required, such as database, caching, etc...

 ### Project Type